ksu-cis300-master/Homework-4-S24-Instructions-UltimateTicTacToe/index.md

 - A **private readonly string** giving the text used to display a play made by the user.
 You will need to initialize this in the constructor.
 Note that because this field is **readonly**, you will need to initialize it within the constructor itself, not within a method called by the constructor.
 - A **private readonly string** giving the text used to display a play made by the computer.
 You will need to initialize this in the constructor.
 - A **private readonly UltimateBoard** in which the current game position will be maintained.
 It should be initialized to an instance representing a new game.
 - A **private GameTreeNode** storing the root of a portion of the game tree.
-It should be initialized using the no-parameter constructor, as there is no play leading to it.
+It should be initialized to a new node.

 #### 7.5.2.
 The constructor

 You will need to modify the constructor so that, after calling **InitializeComponent**, it sets up the remainder of the GUI, determines who will play first, and if the computer will play first, makes the computer's first play.

-In order to lay out the buttons and facilitate their access, you will need to arrange **FlowLayoutPanel**s and buttons as follows, were dashed lines represent **FlowLayoutPanel**s and solid lines represent buttons (spacing between controls is adjusted to show the different controls more distinctly):
+In order to lay out the buttons and facilitate their access, you will need to arrange **FlowLayoutPanel**s and buttons as follows, where dashed lines represent **FlowLayoutPanel**s and solid lines represent buttons (spacing between controls is adjusted to show the different controls more distinctly):

 ![The initial layout of the panels and buttons.](tic-tac-toe-layout.jpg)